-ARCEP's administrative decisions are enforceable but can be appealed before the Administrative Supreme court (Conseil d'Etat) for decisions made by the Executive Board or before the Paris administrative court (Tribunal Administratif de Paris) for decisions made by the Chairman under his own powers.
+The ARCEP's administrative decisions are enforceable but can be appealed before the Administrative Supreme Court (Conseil d'Etat) for decisions made by the Executive Board, or before the Paris Administrative Court (Tribunal Administratif de Paris) for decisions made by the Chairman under his own powers.

-ARCEP's arbitration decisions relating to disputes can be appealed before the Court of Appeal of Paris (Cour d'appel de Paris).
-The chamber of Court specialised in regulation and competition litigation can cancel, confirm or amend ARCEP arbitration decisions.
+The ARCEP's arbitration decisions relating to disputes can be appealed before the Court of Appeal of Paris (Cour d'appel de Paris).
+The chamber of Court specialised in regulation and competition litigation can cancel, confirm or amend the ARCEP's arbitration decisions.
 The decision of the Court of Appeal can be challenged before the Judicial Supreme Court (Cour de cassation).